-Silicon nitrides (Si3N4) are a range of advanced engineering ceramics characterized by high strength, toughness and hardness and excellent chemical and thermal stability.
+Silicon nitride ceramic is a range of advanced engineering ceramic characterized by high strength, toughness and hardness and excellent chemical and thermal stability.

-More recent developments of these materials have shown improvements to toughness and impact resistance as a result of the growth of crack deflecting silicon nitride needle-like grains.
+More recent developments of sintered reaction-bonded silicon nitride (SRBSN) have shown improvements to toughness and impact resistance as a result of the growth of crack deflecting silicon nitride ceramic needle-like grains.

-SSN covers silicon nitride materials which are densified by pressureless sintering in a nitrogen atmosphere at around 1750°C. .
+Sintered Silicon Nitride (SSN) covers silicon nitride ceramic materials which are densified by pressureless sintering in a nitrogen atmosphere at around 1750°C. .
 In order to aid densification, various combinations of sintering additives such as yttrium oxide, magnesium oxide and aluminum oxide are used.
 SSN and sialon generally offer the best mechanical properties available for a silicon nitride and are the most widely used in industrial applications such as molten metal handling, industrial wear, metal forming, the oil and gas industries and the chemical and process industries.

 Thanks for reading this passage and hope that you now have a basic understanding of 4 types of silicon nitride ceramics.
 Advanced Ceramic Materials (ACM) is a leading precision ceramic manufacturer based in Lake Forest, California.
 If you feel interested about the silicon nitride ceramic products, you can send us an inquiry or contact us via [email protected]